Contents - Click a link to skip to the section you want to read

 Carrot Ginger Turmeric Smoothie

 If you want a wholesome smoothie without added sugar, try this healthy recipe from Veganosity.
 A touch of sweetness from pineapples and dates combine with ginger, carrots, and turmeric for a delicious, refreshing smoothie with tons of antioxidants and vitamins.
+It’s really easy to make in a Nutri Ninja Pro and tastes absolutely delicious!

 No-Bake Turmeric Coconut Balls